 We are neighbors who come together to meet, have fun, and help each other and our community in various ways.

-We invite you to get to know us!
+We invite you to get to know us.

 Start by giving our secretary a call at 510.522.1015 ext.
-11. He can answer your questions about all things regarding the Benevolent Protective Order of the Elks (B.P.O.E), give you options on possible upcoming events you can check out, or set up a personal tour of our lovely historic building.
+11. He can answer your questions about all things regarding the Benevolent and Protective Order of Elks (B.P.O.E), give you options on possible upcoming events you can check out, or set up a personal tour of our lovely historic building.

-FEB 16, 1868
+FEB 15, 1868

 Claude Goldie received a New York State Charter for the B.P.O.E.’s New York Lodge No. 1, and the first Grand Lodge meeting was called to order at 4:15 PM at 114-116 East 13th St. in New York City.
 In 1874 the B.P.O.E. instituted the position of District Deputy Grand Exalted Ruler.